Derivatives industry urges caution on Libor reform

-LONDON (Reuters) - Libor, the interest rate at the center of an international rate-rigging investigation, must not be scrapped hastily and any shift to alternatives should be gradual to avoid market disruption, the derivatives industry’s leading global body said.
+LONDON, Sept 20 (Reuters) - Libor, the interest rate at the centre of an international rate-rigging investigation, must not be scrapped hastily and any shift to alternatives should be made gradually to avoid market disruption, a global derivatives industry body said on Thursday.

 However, the prospect of changes to a benchmark used as a basis for pricing $350 trillion of products from home loans to credit cards has alarmed the derivatives market, a major user of the rate for its complex financial products.

-Stephen O‘Connor, chairman of the International Swaps and Derivatives Association (ISDA) and managing director of Morgan Stanley, said on Thursday that Libor remained hugely relevant economically and is necessary for the off-exchange derivatives market to function properly.
+Stephen O‘Connor, chairman of the International Swaps and Derivatives Association (ISDA), said that Libor remains hugely relevant economically and is necessary for the proper functioning of the off-exchange derivatives market.

 The authorities should encourage banks to continue to participate in setting Libor in the short and medium term until a longer-term solution is in place, O‘Connor added.